info @ bluetourturkey.com

 Turunc Pinari

-After completing your amazing 8 Days Blue Cruise Turkey, we are arriving in Fethiye to return; take a moment to enjoy the city one more time.
-If possible, don’t go back immediately; walk around the market site, soak in the last days of Turkey.
-Enjoy the final shopping and sense the beautiful smells and taste of local cuisine.
-If you have the time, stay overnight and enjoy one last romantic evening or exciting bar nightlife.
-Once you leave, the memories remain for a lifetime.
+If possible, don’t go back immediately; walk around the market site and soak in the last days of Turkey.
+Enjoy the final shopping and sense the beautiful smells and tastes of local cuisine.

-Fethiye to Kekova Blue Cruise Map
+Fethiye Blue Cruise Tours

 A well-liked departure location for blue cruises is the Turkish coastal town of Fethiye.
 It’s no surprise that this location has drawn tourists from all over the world with its fascinating history, gorgeous beaches, and blue oceans.